jeremiah-tay/mental_health_agentic_chatbot/risk_classifier/results/README.md

 # Results

-This folder contains all evaluation outputs from model testing — including CSV summaries and visual plots from both **Phase 1 (Model Selection)** and **Phase 2 (Hyperparameter Tuning & Final Evaluation)**.
+This folder contains all evaluation outputs from model testing, including CSV summaries and visual plots from both **Phase 1 (Model Selection)** and **Phase 2 (Hyperparameter Tuning & Final Evaluation)**.

 ---